RiccardoCerberi/RISCV-Emulator/test/README.md

 ### Windows ###
 So far (01/09/2023) there's no gnu toolchain for Windows, therefore the only available binaries are the ones precompiled in bin\_files.
+For the same reason the dump\_files directory contains the dump files needed by check\_correctness script.

 ## Execution ##